Ameba-AIoT/ameba-arduino-d/CONTRIBUTING.md

-## How to contribute to Ambiot repos - ambpro2_arduino
+## How to contribute to Ambiot repos - ambd_arduino

 #### **Find a bug?**